-The Authority held 18 open community meetings in FY2020, mostly pertaining to the planning and design of its resiliency-related capital projects.
+The Authority held 10 community meetings in 2021, mostly pertaining to the planning and design of its resiliency-related capital projects.
 Additionally, the Authority participated in dozens of Community Board 1 meetings and NYPD 1st Precinct Community Council Meetings.
 The Authority maintains an extensive contact list for community notification, as well as a robust social media presence.

-16. Amount of excess revenues transferred to New York City In FY2020, the Authority transferred \$229.8 million in excess revenues to New York City and the Joint Purpose Fund.

-17. Credit rating stability

-The Authority maintained its top ratings by Fitch (AAA) and Moody's (Aaa).
+- 16. Amount of excess revenues to be transferred to New York City In FY2021, the Authority plans to transfer \$219.7 million in excess revenues to New York City.
+See page 31. - 17.
+Credit rating stability The Authority maintained its top ratings by Fitch (AAA) and Moody's (Aaa).